QuinnYates/theme-academic-cv/content/authors/admin/_index.md

 ## About Me

 Ph.D.
 Candidate in Business and Economics at the University of Melbourne with expertise in venture capital, entrepreneurial business, innovation, and sustainability.
 Experienced educator and researcher with a strong background in venture capital analysis, startup acceleration, and industry engagement.
 Passionate about bridging academia and industry through research, teaching, and mentorship.
-Demonstrated success in course design, lecture presentation, partnership development, investment analysis, and strategic consulting, aligning well with the Monash Business School’s emphasis on industry partnerships and innovation acceleration.
+Demonstrated success in course design, lecture presentation, partnership development, investment analysis, and strategic consulting.